Employee Needs More Leave After a Month Off: Should It Be Unpaid or Use CL Balance?

 A R Saoji

-It all depends on policy & service regulations designed to meet the situations in each company.
-Leave is not a right and needs prior permission before availing.
-Manager should develop professional conduct & team spirit amongst employees.
-But to deal with unwarranted situation, there should be rules to start disciplinary proceedings.
-Unapproved leave may result into break in service if so provided.
-So it\'s all depends on your own service regulations.
+It all depends on the policy and service regulations designed to meet the situations in each company.
+Leave is not a right and requires prior permission before being availed.
+Managers should develop professional conduct and team spirit among employees.
+However, to deal with unwarranted situations, there should be rules to initiate disciplinary proceedings.
+Unapproved leave may result in a break in service if so provided.
+Therefore, it all depends on your own service regulations.

 K. Balakrishnan.

-Commending on your question is bit difficult unless the leave policy of your company is defined.
-As per the prevailing practice most of the company gives CL for a maximum periof of 3 days at a time.
-Sick Leave without medical certificate for 3 days at a time and with medical certificate whatever is available to the credit of the employee and in certain genuine cases advance SL of the next year is also given.
-Similarly for PL (earned Leave) a minimum of three days and maximum again depends on company to company.
-In your case the employee has already asked for Leave without pay and you can sanction this if her boss has no objection.
-Leave without pay is an approved leave and is well within the discipline of the organization and Absent is considered as an indiscipline.
-In nut shell as per the factories act an employee is eligible for one leave for every 20 days he/she worked and any other leaves are only depend upon the individual company policy.
+Commenting on your question is a bit difficult unless the leave policy of your company is defined.
+As per the prevailing practice, most companies give CL for a maximum period of 3 days at a time.
+Sick leave without a medical certificate is granted for 3 days at a time, and with a medical certificate, the employee can avail whatever is credited to them.
+In certain genuine cases, advance SL of the next year is also provided.
+Similarly, for PL (earned leave), a minimum of three days is granted, and the maximum again depends on the company's policy.

 Balakrishnan